 Mental health programme

-ESWA is currently implementing its first programme to support the mental health of sex workers and advocate for the inclusion of sex workers in mental health services.
-The programme is designed to offer tools on how to prevent and address mental health crises in the community while developing a briefing paper exploring the issues related to access to mental health care for sex workers.
+In 2021, ESWA implemented its first programme to support the mental health of sex workers and advocate for the inclusion of sex workers in mental health services.
+The programme was designed to offer tools on how to prevent and address mental health crises in the community while developing a briefing paper exploring the issues related to access to mental health care for sex workers.

-The capacity building part of the programme includes:
+The capacity building part of the programme included:

 5 thematic session webinars open to all ESWA members: presentations and discussions on thematics such as sexual violence, anxiety, addiction, suicide, wellbeing